NeuroNetMem/pipeline_MultiSensoryVR/README.md

 ### Set up Docker
 Instructions to set up Docker (for Windows):

-Install Docker Desktop (https://www.docker.com/products/docker-desktop/) Create an account on Docker Hub (https://hub.docker.com/) Install WSL2; open a PowerShell terminal and type
+Install Docker Desktop (https://www.docker.com/products/docker-desktop/)

+Create an account on Docker Hub (https://hub.docker.com/)

+Install WSL2; open a PowerShell terminal and type
 ```
 wsl --install
 ```

 ### Set up CUDA
-Install the NVIDA GPU driver on Windows (https://www.nvidia.com/download/index.aspx)
+Install the NVIDA GPU driver on Windows (https://www.nvidia.com/download/index.aspx).
+This should (on Windows) be all you need to do.

-### Optional: if the spikesorting does not use the GPU you might need to install CUDA in WSL
+#### Optional: if the spikesorting does not use the GPU you might need to install CUDA in WSL
 If you need to enable CUDA in WSL, on Windows this is a bit tricky.
 Normally when installing CUDA it comes with a graphics driver.
 In this case WSL is using the Windows driver so we don't want to do a regular CUDA install inside WSL.
 Instead we want to install CUDA without the GPU driver.

 Open the Microsoft Store and install Ubuntu